AcademySoftwareFoundation/OpenColorIO/_sources/userguide/config_syntax.txt

 ---------------------------------------

-Here is a example of a very simple ``colorspaces`` section, modified from the :ref:`config-spi-vfx` example config:
+Here is a example of a very simple ``colorspaces`` section, modified from the :ref:`config-spivfx` example config:

 .. code-block:: yaml